Prashast4438/Mini_Project/README.md

 ## Data Flow
 1. User uploads an image and provides an NFT name via the `/register` API endpoint (frontend or API client).
-2. The AI server extracts deep features and computes a perceptual hash (pHash) from the image.
+2. The AI server extracts deep features and backend computes a perceptual hash (pHash) from the image.
 3. Features are stored off-chain in the SQLite database for fast, AI-powered verification.
 4. The pHash and NFT name are registered on the blockchain via the NFTV smart contract (by the contract owner, using scripts or UI).
 5. For verification, the user uploads an image and specifies the NFT name via the `/verify` endpoint.
-6. The AI server compares the uploaded image's features with the stored features and returns a similarity score and match status.
+6. The backend computes the pHash for the uploaded image and retrieves the on-chain pHash from the smart contract.
+7. The backend compares both pHashes using Hamming distance.
+If the distance is below a set threshold, the NFT is considered a match.
-7. (Optional) The system or user can query the smart contract to verify that the NFT's pHash is registered on-chain for additional authenticity.
+8. The system or user can queries the smart contract to verify that the NFT's pHash is registered on-chain for additional authenticity.

 ## Smart Contract (NFTV.sol)
 - Written in Solidity for the Ethereum blockchain (see `SmartContract/contracts/NFTV.sol`).